 If further research confirms that probiotics can help manage blood pressure, these bacteria could one day play a role in treating and preventing heart disease.

 Irritable or inflammatory bowel

 There is evidence that probiotics may help treat irritable bowel syndrome (IBS).
-A 2019 review concluded that a multi-strain probiotic might improve IBS symptoms.
+A 2019

 The researchers called for further investigations into whether strains of Akkermansia, Bacteroides, and Faecalibacterium bacteria could play a role in future therapies.

 This specific type of bacteria is often included in supplements to fortify the digestive system.

 - soy-based products, such as miso, tempeh, and some soy beverages

 Many products are marketed as containing probiotics, but the body is more likely to benefit from certain items.
 Eating